rorodata/careers/frontend.md

 The webapp should contain the following pages.

-**Login page**

-Implement simple OAuth based authentication.

 **User / Org page**

-Once logged in prompt the visitor for username.
+Once logged in prompt the visitor for a username or organization's name whose repo we want to inspect.
 On submit display the user profile picture and all the users public repos with title and description.

 **Repo page**